GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 Modelling and simulations are used in many fields of science, including for example:

--   Epidemiology: modelling of infectious diseases; for example to predict the spreading of a pandemic and to assess the effects of different prevention measures (see for example a very interesting [talk from Dr Rachel Binny](https://www.youtube.com/watch?v=OhECexc9jt4) on the modelling of the COVID19 response in New Zealand);
+-   **Epidemiology**: modelling of infectious diseases; for example to predict the spreading of a pandemic and to assess the effects of different prevention measures (see for example a very interesting [talk from Dr Rachel Binny](https://www.youtube.com/watch?v=OhECexc9jt4) on the modelling of the COVID19 response in New Zealand);

--   Ecology: modelling of ecosystems, prediction of species abundance, evaluation of conservation policies;
+-   **Ecology**: modelling of ecosystems, prediction of species abundance, evaluation of conservation policies;

--   Medicine: construction of organ models, prediction of drug-target binding and drug efficiency;
+-   **Medicine**: construction of organ models, prediction of drug-target binding and drug efficiency;

--   Chemistry, molecular biology: molecules interaction models;
+-   **Chemistry**, **molecular biology**: molecules interaction models;

--   Astrophysics: modelling of planet formation, galaxy mergers (see [this example](https://www.youtube.com/watch?v=QcDtJ_-jdMw)), etc;
+-   **Astrophysics**: modelling of planet formation, galaxy mergers (see [this example](https://www.youtube.com/watch?v=QcDtJ_-jdMw)), etc;

 -   and many more!

-In biology, the study of the interaction between biological entities through modelling and simulations is known as Systems Biology ([Macilwain, 2011](https://doi.org/10.1016/j.cell.2011.02.044)).
+In biology, the study of the interactions between biological entities through modelling and simulations is known as Systems Biology ([Macilwain, 2011](https://doi.org/10.1016/j.cell.2011.02.044)).
 It is a very interdisciplinary field, building from numerous disciplines (physics, chemistry, biology, computer science, statistics, mathematics, etc).
 In particular, Systems biologists are interested in understanding the emerging properties of biological systems arising from local interactions between molecular components.
 This led for example to the construction of a whole-cell computational model ([Kar *et al.*, 2012](https://doi.org/10.1016/j.cell.2012.05.044)).

+In this workshop, we are going to work on one of the topics of Systems Biology, which is simulating the expression of genes involved in a Gene Regulatory Network.

 ## What are Gene Regulatory Networks?